medcl/elasticsearch-analysis-mmseg/README.md

 '
 ```

-here is the query result
+Here is the query result

 ```